Where do your animals come from?

 How do I report animal neglect or cruelty?

 We do not have the authority to investigate abuse or neglect cases.
 All reports of suspected animal cruelty or neglect in Brown County must go through your local police department or sheriff's office.
 If you just happen to notice a loose animal in your neighborhood, please contact your local animal control officer.

 Do you provide private euthanasia of owned pets?

 Some animals can find a shelter environment stressful, so we always recommend carefully considering all options before surrendering your pet.
 Be sure to tell your friends, family members, neighbors and coworkers that you need to find a new home for your pet.
 You’re likely to have positive results through this type of networking.
-We now also offer a Rehoming Program through which you can list your animal on our website for free.
+We now also offer a Virtual Rehoming Page through which you can list your animal on our website for free.

 If you do choose to surrender your pet, an appointment is requested.
 The surrender-by-appointment service provides a more inclusive, one-on-one experience in order to make the best decision possible for your pet’s future.
 Please contact Animal Intake at 920-469-3111 or email@example.com

 What do I do if I lost my pet or found a pet outside?